When was your last inspection?

 What co-curricular activities do you offer; especially in sports?

-We offer an extensive range of diverse activities some run throughout the year whilst others are term-specific, giving pupils the chance to experience many of the activities.
+We offer an extensive range of diverse activities across all three parts of our school.
+Some run throughout the year whilst others are term-specific, giving pupils the chance to experience many of the activities.
+For full details, please follow the links below:

-We have an extensive school minibus and coach service and the K3 bus route passes close to the Claremont Drive entrance to the School.
+By bus: we have an extensive school minibus and coach service and the K3 bus route passes close to the Claremont Drive entrance to the school.

-Senior and Prep School children who travel by car should enter School via the Portsmouth Road entrance.
+By car: Senior and Prep School children are invited to enter school via the Portsmouth Road entrance, and Pre-Preparatory and Nursery children via the Claremont Drive entrance.

 The Claremont Mansion dates from 1760 and we now own over 100 acres which, along with the adjacent National Trust property of 50 acres, constitutes the most important core of the original Claremont estate.